openAFT/adaptfx/README.md

 ## Package Structure

-The package is organised in the `adaptfx` folder.
+The package is organised in the `src` folder.
 The relevant scripts that calculate the fractionation schemes are located in `reinforce`.
 ```
-adaptfx
+src
 └───common
 │   │   constants.py
 |   |   maths.py